andrewda/node-steam-guide/Chapter 4 - Basics of Web Development/Chapter 4.4 - Databases/README.md

-# Chapter 4.4 - Using Databases
+# Chapter 4.4 - Databases

 Now we know how to send data to a template.
 That's great and all, but our site is still completely static.
 Nothing will ever change unless we mess with the